-Colby G. Hathaway has served as Henderson County State's Attorney since December 2016.
+Colby G. Hathaway began his service as Henderson County State's Attorney in December 2016 and was elected as a Board Member in July 2020.

 Mr. Hathaway was raised in Galva, Illinois and received his bachelor's degree from University of Illinois in 2009.
 He received his law degree in 2012 from Northern Illinois University where he graduated magna cum laude and was a member of the Board of Editors of the NIU Law Review.